FreeAndFair/dvl/README.md

-The Digital Poll Book system
+The Digital Poll Book System
 ===

-This project is part of the Verifiable Elections software infrastructure, developed by Verified Elections, Inc. It is a *Digital Poll Book System*, consisting of two main components: (1) a data management application, which maintains voter lists, candidate lists, and ballot design information and provisions digital poll books before and during Election Day; and (2) a digital poll book application that runs on commodity laptop or tablet devices to enable poll workers to check in voters on Election Day.
+This project is part of the Verifiable Elections software infrastructure, developed by Verifiable Elections, Inc. It is a *Digital Poll Book System*, consisting of two main components: (1) a data management application that imports voter and ballot data, provisions digital poll books before and during Election Day, and outputs voter roll updates after Election Day; and (2) a digital poll book application that runs on commodity laptop or tablet devices to enable voters to be checked in and presented with the appropriate ballots on Election Day.

-Correctness of the software components, and security guarantees with respect to the voter data it is used to manage, are critical aspects of this project.
+Correctness of these software components, and security guarantees with respect to the voter data they handle, are critical aspects of this project.

 Prototype Background
 ====